openSUSE/news-o-o/_posts/2012-02-07-gnome-accesibility-hackfest-interview.markdown

 The most immediate next step is to implement solutions based on the conclusions reached during the hackfest.
 Beyond that, we need to keep working together to find answers and reach consensus on the questions and issues which remain unresolved.

-**Anyone interested in contribute can take a look atÂ [http://projects.gnome.org/accessibility/](http://projects.gnome.org/accessibility/)**
+**Anyone interested in contribute can take a look at [http://projects.gnome.org/accessibility/](http://projects.gnome.org/accessibility/)**

 Thanks to GNOME accessibility team!